facebook/facebook-python-business-sdk/README.md

 **IMPORTANT**: Enable all migrations in the App's Settings->Migrations page.

-**IMPORTANT**: For extra security, the SDK requires that you turn on 'App Secret Proof for Server API calls' in your app's Settings->Advanced page.
+**IMPORTANT**: For extra security, the SDK requires that you set 'Require App Secret' to *Yes* on your app's Settings->Advanced page.

 Your app should now be able to use the Marketing API!